yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/systems.md

 - a duration in milliseconds
 - a Lua callback function
-- the number of times to loop the timer
+- "loops" ie: the number of times to run the timer (which can be a little deceptive if you imagine the first execution to be outside of the loop)
 - the number of ticks to wait before starting the timer
 - any additional arguments to pass to the callback function.